ArchipelagoMW/Archipelago/docs/sphinx/NetworkProtocol.md

 `location` is the location id of the item inside the world.
 Location ids are in the range of ± 2<sup>53</sup>-1.

-`player` is the player slot of the world the item is located in, except when inside an [LocationInfo](#LocationInfo) Packet then it will be the slot of the player to receive the item
+`player` is the player slot of the world the item is located in, except when inside an [LocationInfo](#locationinfo) Packet then it will be the slot of the player to receive the item.

 `flags` are bit flags:
 | Flag | Meaning |